Skip to content

 Confidential vs Public Clients

 JIM uses two kinds of OAuth 2.0 clients, and depending on your identity provider they may be the same registration or two separate ones.
-Understanding which is which makes the per-provider steps above easier to follow.
+Understanding which is which makes the per-provider steps easier to follow.

 Client Used by Authentication Configured via